 A Future Type is variant of a type that promises to have a value at a later time, but that value might not be calculated or obtained yet, and may be derived either asynchronously in the background, or the first time the future's value is accessed.

 Any ordinary type known in Oxygene can be used as future by prefixing its type name with the

 var lCount: future Integer := lSomeSequence.Count; // the count of a sequence might be costly to determine

 An ordinary future as in the example above will be evaluated the first time the value is accessed.
 All future access to the variable will use that same value.
 In essence, the future enables

 lCount to be referred to multiple times, but ensures it won't actually be calculated until (and unless) it is actually accessed.
 Within any subsequent code,

 lCount can be used just as if it were an ordinary Integer, so it could for example be used in arithmetic expressions such as

 Futures really shine when used in combination with

 async expressions, as covered below.
 A future initialized with an asynchronous expression will start calculating its value in the background automatically, so it might already be available when first accessed.
 As such, futures really help writing parallelized code that can take advantage of multi-core CPUs, with very little work.

-Sequences and , as they enable you to filter down or combine data from sequences into new objects on the fly.provide a syntax to quickly define and instantiate a simple class – commonly containing only data, but no code – from inside the code that will use it.
-Anonymous classes are not often used on their own, but they really shine when used in combination with
+Anonymous Types provide a syntax to quickly define and instantiate a simple class – commonly containing only data, but no code – from inside the code that will use it.
+Anonymous classes are not often used on their own, but they really shine when used in combination with Sequences and LINQ, as they enable you to filter down or combine data from sequences into new objects on the fly.

 For example, as you are processing a lot of Customers and their Orders, you might want to generate a new list that contains each Customer and their total order volume, and then loop over that list.
 Anonymous classes make that easy without having to clumsily define a class for this.
 In particular, the